drusho/obsidian-backup/06 - Literature/Data Pipeline Design Patterns - System Design - GeeksforGeeks.md

 ### 1. **Batch Processing Pattern**

-> In batch processing, data is collected over time and processed in bulk at scheduledintervals.
+> In batch processing, data is collected over time and processed in bulk at scheduled intervals.
 This pattern is suitable for large volumes of data that don’t require immediate processing.

 **Characteristics**
 - High throughput, as data is processed in bulk.